Licensing and security: what builds trust in online casinos

 How to check your license

-1. Go to the basement of the casino site - find your license information.
+1. Go to the basement of the casino site - find the license information.

 2. Copy the license number.